Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Methodology

 \subsection{Out-of-distribution Exploration}

-Given a GNN model $f(\cdot)$ with parameters $\theta$, we decompose $f=\Phi \circ h$, where $h(\cdot): \mathbb{G} \to \mathbb{R}^d$ is a graph encoder \syd{to yield $d$-dimensional representations}, and $\Phi(\cdot):\mathbb{R}^d \to \mathbb{Y}$ is a classifier.
+Given a GNN model $f(\cdot)$ with parameters $\theta$, we decompose $f=\Phi \circ h$, where $h(\cdot): \mathbb{G} \to \mathbb{R}^d$ is a graph encoder to yield $d$-dimensional representations, and $\Phi(\cdot):\mathbb{R}^d \to \mathbb{Y}$ is a classifier.
 To comply with Principle \ref{prin:1}, we need to do OOD exploration.
-Inspired by distributionally robust optimization \citep{sagawa2019distributionally}, we consider the following optimization objective:
+Inspired by distributionally robust optimization \cite{rahimian2019distributionally,sagawa2019distributionally}, we consider the following optimization objective:

-where $P$ and $\widetilde{P}$ denote the original and explored data distributions, respectively. $D(\cdot,\cdot)$ is a distance metric between two probability distributions.
-The solution to \Eqref{equ:3} guarantees the generalization within a distance $\rho$ of the distribution $P$. \syd{To better measure the distance between distributions, as suggested by \cite{sinha2018certifying},} we adopt the Wasserstein distance \citep{arjovsky2017wasserstein,volpi2018generalizing} as the distance metric.
-The distance metric function can be defined as:

-where $\Gamma(\widetilde{P},P)$ is the set of all couplings of $\widetilde{P}$ and $P$, $c(\cdot,\cdot)$ is the cost function.
-Studies \citep{dosovitskiy2016generating,volpi2018generalizing} also suggest that the distances in representation space typically correspond to semantic distances.
-Hence, we define the cost function in the representation space and give the following transportation cost:

-It denotes the ``cost'' of augmenting the graph $g$ to $\widetilde{g}$. \syd{We can observe that it is difficult to set a proper $\rho$ in \Eqref{equ:3}.} Instead, we consider the Lagrangian relaxation for a fixed penalty coefficient $\gamma$.
+where $P$ and $\widetilde{P}$ are the original and explored data distributions, respectively. $D(\cdot,\cdot)$ is a distance metric between two probability distributions.
+The solution to \Eqref{equ:3} guarantees the generalization within a robust radius $\rho$ of the distribution $P$.
+To better measure the distance between distributions, as suggested by \cite{sinha2018certifying}, we adopt the Wasserstein distance \cite{arjovsky2017wasserstein,volpi2018generalizing} as the distance metric.
+The distance metric function can be defined as $D(\widetilde{P},P)=\mathop{\rm{inf}}_{\mu\in \Gamma(\widetilde{P},P)}\mathbb{E}_\mu[c(\widetilde{g},g)]$, where $\Gamma(\widetilde{P},P)$ is the set of all couplings of $\widetilde{P}$ and $P$; $c(\cdot,\cdot)$ is the cost function.
+Studies \cite{dosovitskiy2016generating,volpi2018generalizing} also suggest that the distances in representation space typically correspond to semantic distances.
+Hence, we define the cost function in the representation space and give the transportation cost as $c(\widetilde{g},g)=\lVert h(\widetilde{g})-h(g)\rVert_2^2.$ It denotes the ``cost'' of augmenting the graph $g$ to $\widetilde{g}$.
+We can observe that it is difficult to set a proper $\rho$.
+Instead, we consider the Lagrangian relaxation for a fixed penalty coefficient $\gamma$.
 Inspired by \cite{sinha2018certifying}, we can reformulate \Eqref{equ:3} as follows:

 where $\phi(f(g),y):=\mathop{\rm{sup}}_{\widetilde{g}\in\mathbb{G}}\{\ell(f(\widetilde{g}),y)-\gamma c(\widetilde{g},g)\}$.
 And we define $\phi(f(g),y)$ as the robust surrogate loss.
 If we conduct gradient descent on the robust surrogate loss, we will have: